TurkServer/docs/_pages/architecture/alternatives.md

 experiments.
 Here's a list of all the ones we know of and a comparison with what we've built.

-The main focus of virtual lab is to facilitate the study of real-time and synchronous interaction.
+The main focus of TurkServer is to facilitate the study of real-time and synchronous interaction.
 But it's not any more complicated than other systems, and we use it even for single-user experiments.